kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

     Proceed with this action? [y/N]:

 Once again, you should say yes.
 The packages should install pretty quickly.
-Once it is finished, type run the `rehash` command so that you have access to the newly installed binaries.
+Once it is finished, run the `rehash` command so that you have access to the newly installed binaries.

-When you have your shell back, let's make a directory to store all of the OpenVPN bits, and bring in a couple of tools that we are going to need.
+When you have your shell back, make a directory to store all of the OpenVPN bits, and bring in a couple of tools that we are going to need.

     :::shell